growerp/growerp/GrowERPObs/2 End User documentation/2 Getting Started.md

 #### Promote your product

-* Now use your [[4 Marketing & sales]] skills to use your social media like twitter, facebook etc to promote the product by providing the internet address of the product you just entered.
+* Now use your [[4 Marketing & sales]] skills and use your social media like twitter, facebook etc to promote the product by providing the internet address of the product you just entered.

 #### When you get orders?